nour3adel/mrNetwork/Network Fundamentals/README.md

 - When no node is transmitting the data, then the token will circulate in the ring.

-- Transmission is **unidirectional**, bur it can be made bidirectional by having 2 connections between each network node (Dual Ring Topology).
+- Transmission is **unidirectional**, but it can be made bidirectional by having 2 connections between each network node (Dual Ring Topology).

 ## Tree Topology (Star Bus Topology)